haicheviet/personal-space/site/content/posts/10x-developer-and-what-not/index.en.md

 {{< /admonition >}}

-[Applied Economics: Thinking Beyond Stage One by economist Thomas Sowell](https://www.amazon.com/Applied-Economics-Thinking-Beyond-Stage/dp/0465003451) explores this in good detail, applying it to political and economic policies, in his book.
-You should check out the book for more insight, it is very great book for thought.
+[Applied Economics: Thinking Beyond Stage One by economist Thomas Sowell](https://www.amazon.com/Applied-Economics-Thinking-Beyond-Stage/dp/0465003451) explores this in good detail, applying it to political and economic policies.
+You should check out his book for more insight and very well written.

 Thinking is a process rather than intuition; it takes a lot of work to finalize the process and be quick in second-order thinking.
 However, doing so is a smart way to separate yourself from the masses.